 How hard is ADI part 2?

-Part 2 is very hard.
-You must demonstrate a high level of driving skill to pass.
+Part 2 is very hard and you must demonstrate a high level of driving skill to pass.
 Imagine a giraffe on stilts standing on top of a stepladder at the top of mountain; that’s how high we’re talking.

 I’ve seen people that have decided to become driving instructors after already passing advanced driving tests in previous jobs.
-Some were police drivers, fire fighters etc. They’ve failed part 2.
+Some were police drivers, firefighters and others that had done a lot of advanced driving yet they failed part 2.

 You only have three attempts at part 2.
 If you fail three times then you have to wait for two years from the date you passed part one before you can start again from part one.

 Good quality tuition from an experienced advanced driver is essential if you want to have any chance of passing.